Firefighter Foam Cancer Lawsuit

 What are the adverse health effects of PFAS?

 Studies show that PFOS and PDOA are extremely toxic to laboratory animals.
 The substances affect reproductive, developmental and other adverse systemic effects.
 Those who have accumulated significant PFAS levels in their bodies are at risk for the following conditions:

 - Developmental delays in fetuses during pregnancy or breastfeeding infants

 - Low birth weight

 - Skeletal variations

 Exposure to PFAS can occur through eating, drinking, use of consumer products and inhalation.
 Several other countries have noted the adverse health effects of PFOA and PFOS and have issued water safety standards concerning the chemicals.

 If you suspect you have one of these conditions as a result of groundwater near a military installation, contact a qualified PFAS Lawsuit Attorney to discuss your legal options.
 The Carlson Law Firm is a veteran-owned law firm near one of the largest U.S. military bases in the world.
 Contact us to schedule a free, no-obligation consultation.

 The Carlson Law Firm Can Help

 Dealing with an illness or birth injury can be a difficult time in anyone’s life.
 However, it’s important to note that companies have a responsibility to comply with federal regulations and protect citizens from potential harm their products can cause.
-If you or a loved one suspects PFAS chemical contamination in groundwater led to your injuries, contact The Carlson Law Firm.
+If you or a loved one suspects PFAS chemical water contamination or AFFF exposure led to your injuries, contact The Carlson Law Firm.
 We have a team of compassionate Mass Torts attorneys dedicated to protecting your rights.